Coronavirus (Covid-19) – answers to some questions patients may have

 - loss or change to your sense of smell or taste

-For more details and what to do if you have symptoms please visit the NHS website.
+For more details and what to do if you have symptoms please visit the GOV.UK website.
 Do not go to a GP surgery, pharmacy or hospital.

 I have an appointment booked at the hospital, should I still attend?